-10.3 SBRS MoC memory reuse efficiency
+10.3 SBRS MoC Memory Reuse Efficiency

-In this experiment, we measure and compare the memory cost of every CNN-based application, presented in Table 2 in Section 10, when the application is represented as: 1) an SBRS MoC with a set of adaptive layer attributes $A = \{I, O, par\}$; 2) an SBRS MoC with a set of adaptive layer attributes $A = \{I, O\}$; 3) a set of scenarios, where every scenario is represented as a CNN and no memory is reused within or among the CNNs.
+In this experiment, we measure and compare the memory cost of every CNN-based application, presented in Table 2 in Section 10, when the application is represented as: (1) an SBRS MoC with a set of adaptive layer attributes $A = \{I, O, par\}$; (2) an SBRS MoC with a set of adaptive layer attributes $A = \{I, O\}$; (3) a set of scenarios, where every scenario is represented as a CNN and no memory is reused within or among the CNNs.
 The results of this experiment are given in Table 10.
 In Table 10, Column 1 lists the CNN-based applications with scenarios, explained in Section 10.1.
 Column 2 shows the sets of adaptive layer attributes A, used by Algorithm 2 to generate the SBRS MoCs for the CNN-based applications.
 Column 3 shows the memory use M^{SBRS} (in MB) of the CNN-based applications, represented as the SBRS MoCs.
 As shown in Columns 2 and 3 of Table 10, the more attributes are specified in the set A, the more memory is reused by the application, and the application memory cost is less.
 For example, as shown in Rows 3-4, Columns 2-3 in Table 10, Pascal VOC uses 230 MB of platform memory, when generated with $A = \{I, O, par\}$ and 547 MB of platform memory, when generated with $A = \{I, O\}$.
 Column 4 in Table 10 shows the memory use M^{naive} (in MB) of the CNN-based applications, when every application is represented as a set of scenarios and no memory reuse is exploited by the application.
 Column 5 in Table 10 shows the memory reduction (in %), enabled by the memory reuse, exploited by our proposed SBRS MoC.
 The memory reduction is computed as $(M^{naive} - M^{SBRS})/M^{naive} 100\%$, where M^{SBRS} and M^{naive} are listed in Columns 3 and 4, respectively.
-As shown in Column 5, the memory reuse, exploited by the SBRS MoC, varies for different applications: Pascal VOC (Row 3 to Row 4) demonstrates high (47% - 78%) memory reduction; PAMAP2 (Row 5 to Row 6) demonstrates low (0.31% - 3.64%) memory reduction; CIFAR-10 (Row 7 to Row 8) demonstrates (4.57% - 25.9%) memory reduction, which is higher, compared to PAMAP2 but lower than Pascal VOC.
-The difference occurs due to the different amounts of components reuse exploited by the Pascal VOC, PAMAP2 , and CIFAR-10 applications .
+As shown in Column 5, the memory reuse, exploited by the SBRS MoC, varies for different applications: Pascal VOC (Row 3 to Row 4) demonstrates high (47%-78%) memory reduction; PAMAP2 (Row 5 to Row 6) demonstrates low (0.31%-3.64%) memory reduction; CIFAR-10 (Row 7 to Row 8) demonstrates (4.57%-25.9%) memory reduction, which is higher, compared to PAMAP2 but lower than Pascal VOC.
+The difference occurs due to the different amounts of components reuse exploited by the Pascal VOC, PAMAP2, and CIFAR-10 applications .
 Pascal VOC has 5 scenarios, where every scenario is a deep CNN with a larger number of similar layers.
-In other words, Pascal VOC is characterised by a large amount of repetitive CNN components, reused by the SBRS MoC (see Section 8), which leads to a significant memory reduction.
-PAMAP2 has 4 scenarios, compared to 5 scenarios of Pascal VOC, and every scenario in PAMAP2 has less layers and edges than the scenarios of Pascal Manuscript submitted to ACM
+In other words, Pascal VOC is characterized by a large amount of repetitive CNN components, reused by the SBRS MoC (see Section 8), which leads to a significant memory reduction.
+PAMAP2 has 4 scenarios, compared to 5 scenarios of Pascal VOC, and every scenario in PAMAP2 has less layers and edges than the scenarios of Pascal VOC.
+Thus, in PAMAP2, the SBRS MoC can reuse only a small number of components, which leads to a small memory reduction.
+CIFAR-10 has 4 scenarios, and every scenario in CIFAR-10 has less layers and edges than the scenarios of Pascal VOC, but more layers and edges than the scenarios of PAMAP2.
+Thus, in CIFAR-10, the SBRS MoC can reuse less components than in Pascal VOC, but more components than in PAMAP2.

 Fig. 10.
-SBRS-TP efficiency evaluation
+SBRS-TP efficiency evaluation.